viniscoelho/posterr/README.md

 This information is also available in the command line.

 ## How to use it
-For this project, I've used PostgresSQL as a database.
+For this project, I've used PostgreSQL as a database.
 You can install it from [here](https://www.postgresql.org/download/) and choose the appropriate version for your OS.

 Run `go build -o posterr .` in the `src` folder.
 The following arguments are available:
 - `--init-db` - Initializes the database.
 Required at first run.